AppliedLogicSystems/ALSProlog/docs/docs/ref/make_gv.md

     demo1, nl, demo2, nl, demo3, nl, demo4, nl, demo5, nl, demo6, nl, demo7.
 ```

-The above program demonstrates the subtelties of combining global variables with backtracking.
+The above program demonstrates the subtleties of combining global variables with backtracking.
 Here is a sample run of this program :

 ```
 ?- demo.